Note: I already did a post on DNA ancestry tests. This one looks at them as applied to Blacks in the US.

 92% Whoopi Goldberg

-Lineage tests can sometimes pinpoint which country and ethnic group (“tribe”) that your maternal or paternal ancestor came from:
+Lineage tests are the other kind of test.
+They can pinpoint which country and ethnic group (“tribe”) that your maternal or paternal ancestor came from:

 - Mandinka: Jackie Joyner-Kersee